top of page

 3. Watch for a peace treaty involving Israel

 The ruler (Antichrist) will have sufficient standing to engineer a peace treaty involving Israel.
 This treaty will be a 7-year treaty that will supposedly ensure peace between Israel and one or more other nations or entities that have been hostile toward Israel, “He will confirm a covenant with many for one seven” (Daniel 9:27a).
 Antichrist’s own nation may or may not be a direct party to this treaty.
 We are not told the specifics of this treaty, and even those Christians watching for this treaty may not be certain that this is the ‘covenant’ spoken of to Daniel.
-We are told no more about happenings during the first half of Daniel’s 7-years.
+We are told no more about happenings during the first half of Daniel’s seven-years.

 The events listed below will begin at the midpoint of Daniel’s 7-year period and most will last until the end of the seven years.
 This three-and-a-half-year time period is stated in different ways in different places throughout the Bible.
 Since the 7-year period concerns the Nation of Israel, times are given as they were understood in Daniel’s time.

 Antichrist will reign for forty-two months (Revelation 13:5).
 He will be in power before this, but will not be acting with the power that he will display after he is revealed.
 People familiar with the Bible will recognize the following events as references to the revelation of Antichrist.
-This will happen at the opening of the first Seal mentioned above.

 • ‘The abomination that causes desolation’ will be established.
 (Matthew 24:15)